Republicans press White House to delay key Obamacare mandate

-WASHINGTON (Reuters) - Congressional Republicans pressed President Barack Obama on Tuesday to delay a requirement under his healthcare law that Americans obtain insurance next year after the administration gave employers a one-year reprieve from having to provide it to staff.
+WASHINGTON, July 9 (Reuters) - Congressional Republicans pressed President Barack Obama on Tuesday to delay a requirement under his healthcare law for Americans to obtain insurance next year after the administration gave employers a one-year reprieve from having to provide it to staff.

-The U.S. Treasury and White House announced last week that businesses would not be required to offer health coverage, or pay a fine, in 2014 because the administration had yet to issue final regulations in time for employers to comply.
+The U.S. Treasury and White House announced last week that businesses would not be required to offer health coverage, or pay a fine, in 2014 because the administration had not issued final regulations in time for employers to comply.

-In a letter on Tuesday signed by House of Representatives Speaker John Boehner and 10 other leading House Republicans, they asked Obama for a detailed explanation of the delay of the “employer mandate,” asking for a reply from the president by August 1.
+In a letter to Obama signed by House of Representatives Speaker John Boehner and 10 other leading House Republicans, they asked for a detailed explanation of the delay of the “employer mandate,” asking for a reply from the president by Aug.
+1.

 “Please ... provide to Congress your justification for only delaying the employer mandate at this time and not the new mandate on individuals and families,” they wrote.
 “We agree with you that the burden was overwhelming for employers, but we also believe American families need the same relief.”